souhaibEljaziri/jira-clone-angular/README.md

 ## Time spending

 It is a side project that I only spent time outside of the office hours to work on.
 One day, my team and I were fire fighting on PROD until 11 PM.
-After taking a shower, I continue with Angular Jira clone for another two hours...
+After taking a shower, I continue with GMAO for another two hours...

 According to waka time report, I have spent about 45 hours working on this project.
 Which is equivalent to watch the [whole Stranger Things series twice][stranger].

 I really enjoyed working on this project.
-The interactive kanban board took me sometimes, it is challenging but exciting at the same time.
+The interactive GMAO board took me sometimes, it is challenging but exciting at the same time.

 ![Jira clone built with Angular and Akita - Time spending][time]